adamyaxley/Pineapple/README.md

 # Pineapple
 2D game engine utilizing modern C++ to provide an intuitive API and a decoupled plugin system.

-Note: this software is ALPHA, it is not stable, and it's API can and will change.
+Note: this software is ALPHA, it is not stable, it's API can and will change.

 ## Goals
 The following are the primary goals for this project: